 *GAME / PRACTICE DAYS AND TIMES ARE SUBJECT TO CHANGE

 Registration and Fees

-Fee includes shorts, socks and jersey (Players are required to provide shin pads and footwear)
+Fee includes uniform (jersey, shorts, socks).
+Players are required to have their own shin pads and indoor shoes.